GavinJoyce/ember-present-ember-concurrency/README.md

 Usage
 ------------------------------------------------------------------------------

-See https://github.com/gavinjoyce/jsconf-us-2018 for example usage
+See https://github.com/gavinjoyce/jsconf-us-2018 for example usage (more comprehensive docs will follow)

 Contributing